 Cleaning Non-Chromium Surfaces

-- If the griddle is extremely soiled, use a griddle or grill brick while the surface is still warm to gently rub off caked-on grease and food.
-Make sure to rub in the direction of the grain so you don't ruin the stainless steel surface.
+- Remove excess debris: If the griddle is extremely soiled, use a griddle or grill brick while the surface is still warm to gently rub off caked-on grease and food.
+Make sure you rub in the direction of the grain so you don't ruin the steel surface.

-- At the end of every day, or sooner if needed, you should also empty the waste drawer and then wash and sanitize it.
+- Sanitize wash drawer: At the end of every day, or sooner if needed, you should also empty, wash, and sanitize your waste drawer.
 Then, polish the front of the griddle with a clean cloth.
-You may also use a grill squeegee to clean the griddle's surface at the end of the day.

-- Once a week, unplug the unit and allow the griddle to cool completely.
+- Clean surface: Once a week, unplug the unit and allow the griddle to cool completely.
 Use a fresh cleaning cloth and a non-abrasive griddle cleaner to clean the surface, and then thoroughly rinse with water.
-This griddle gear cleaning kit includes everything needed to perform the above steps, and is a great investment for establishments using their griddle for heavy duty applications.

-- After its weekly cleaning, you may need to re-season the surface depending on how often the griddle requires a heavy duty cleaning.
+- Season: After cleaning your griddle, you may need to re-season the surface depending on how often the griddle requires a heavy cleaning.
 Otherwise, apply a thin layer of cooking oil to help prevent rusting.

-Whether you own a stainless steel griddle or a chromium commercial griddle, it's important to take care of it to ensure efficient cooking.
-By regularly cleaning your griddle after every use, in addition to performing routine weekly deep cleanings, you'll be able to keep your unit in top operating condition for years to come.
-To see a step-by-step demonstration of the steps listed above, check out the video below!
+Whether you own a stainless steel griddle, a cast iron griddle, or a ceramic griddle, it's important to take care of it to ensure efficient cooking.
+By regularly cleaning your griddle after every use in addition to performing routine weekly deep cleanings, you'll be able to keep your unit in top operating condition for years to come.